-The selection process for the International Bluegrass Music Awards ensures that these awards honor people who are known as, and have achieved fame as bluegrass music performers.
+The selection process for the IBMA Bluegrass Music Awards ensures that these awards honor people who are known as, and have achieved fame as bluegrass music performers.

-The eligibility period is from April 1st of the previous year through March 31st of the current year.
+Eligibility Period: April 1st of the previous year through March 31st of the current year

 ALBUMS: To qualify for awards consideration, albums must have been released during the eligibility period.
 “Release” shall be defined as the date on which any portion of the general public, anywhere in the world, first acquires (through sale or for free) and holds ownership of a playable copy of the entire recorded album project or song under consideration in any format or through any method of distribution.
 Promotional copies sent to the entertainment industry or media entities to foster awareness prior to public release shall not be considered in determining the date of release.
 At least 50% of the songs on an album must be new recordings first released during the eligibility period to be eligible.
 IBMA reserves the sole and exclusive right to make eligibility determinations and may require additional information from candidates and/or their representatives in order to make such determinations.